ThetisEliza/gobang-epoll-server-tute/README.md

 1. how to use unix kernel to build a dump server
 2. how to use epoll to callback a interrupted operation
-3. how to use pipeline to send data between pids
+3. how to use pipeline to send data between fids

 ### finish serveral tutes of functions 11.15